payment-gateway.app Docs

 ./deploy.sh

-The script auto-generates .env.secrets (cryptographic keys, passwords, database URIs) if it does not exist yet, authenticates to the registry, pulls images, and starts all services.
+The script auto-generates .env.secrets (cryptographic keys, passwords, database URIs) if it does not exist yet, authenticates with the configured image source, pulls images, and starts all services.

-The first successful registry pull binds the host's public IP to the license access grant.
+The first successful image pull can bind the host's public IP to the license access grant, depending on your deployment policy.

 docker compose ps